-Book Creator for Chrome was officially released in mid August.
-We’ve been delighted at the take-up from schools around the world – many of whom had never used Book Creator before.
-As it was with the evolution of our iPad app, we’ve been keen to listen and respond to teachers and students using the app.
+Book Creator online was officially released in mid August.
+We've been delighted at the take-up from schools around the world - many of whom had never used Book Creator before.
+As it was with the evolution of our iPad app, we've been keen to listen and respond to teachers and students using the app.
 And last week we made our first major update to the app.

 You said you wanted to print your books

 Along with publishing the book online and downloading the book as an ebook, the share icon beneath your book now contains the option to Print.
 This will allow you to either send the book to a printer or export it as a PDF.

 You said you wanted to dictate your books

 The next really cool thing we added was "speech to text".
 This means that instead of typing into the text box, you can press the record button and just speak the words, and watch them appear on the page!